Encharted Cook

 1 Cup White Granulated Sugar, ¾ Cup Water

-• Stir in the reserved cranberries.
+• Add Additional Cranberries & Cool.
+Stir in the reserved cranberries.
 Cover the pan again and let it cool for 10 minutes.
 The residual heat of the sauce will soften the added whole berries without bursting them.

-• When cool, transfer the cranberry sauce to a covered container and store it in the refrigerator.
+• Transfer to Container & Chill.
+When cool, transfer the cranberry sauce to a covered container and refrigerate.

 Notes